iluwatar/java-design-patterns/game-loop/README.md

 **Programmatic Example**

 Let's start with something simple.
-Here's `Bullet` class.
+Here's the `Bullet` class.
 Bullets will move in our game.
-For demonstration purposes it's enough that it has 1-dimensional position.
+For demonstration purposes it's enough that it has a 1-dimensional position.

 ```java
 public class Bullet {